 Aging Requirements and Barrel Types

 The art of whisky aging turns raw spirits into fine drinks.
-Scotch whisky needs at least three in oak barrels.
+Scotch whisky needs at least three oak barrels.
 Bourbon, on the other hand, must age for two years in new charred oak barrels.
 These rules help shape the unique taste of different whiskies.

 Oak barrels are key in whisky aging.
-American white oak barrels add vanilla and sweetness, great for bourbon.
+American white oak barrels add vanilla and sweetness, which is great for bourbon.
 European oak casks, full of tannins, bring complex flavors with spicy notes, perfect for Scotch.

 Regional Variations and Production Methods